 John and Paul founded Refugee Support Europe in April 2016.

 "In April 2016 we started operations in Camp Alexandreia in Greece.
 Today we support at Camp Filippiada.
 We try to make life a little better for everyone living on the camps through free food, clothes and shoe shops whilst also supporting the local Greek economy.
 Human dignity is at the heart of our activities."

 Refugee Women’s Centre

-"The Refugee Women's Centre is a grassroots organisation providing a safe space for vulnerable refugees in Europe, especially women.
-We makes the link between them and other specialised organisations (e.g. medical and legal).
-Our values are: dignity, cooperation, generosity, curiosity, and empowerment."
+"The Refugee Women's Centre provides a safe space for vulnerable people who are refugees in Europe, especially women, and makes the link between them and other specialised organisations and support (e.g. medical and legal)."

 "We collect old laptops and other batteries and recycle them into phone charging power banks for refugees at a fraction of the cost of buying new.
 We also lead on litter picking in the Dunkirk Grande Synthe to prevent disease spreading, and to keep local people and wildlife happier."

 Jasmine, Bogdan and Alba founded Samos Volunteers in January 2016.